Hui people: Cultural practices

 French army Commandant Viscount D'Ollone reported in 1910 that Sichuanese Hui did not strictly enforce the Islamic practices of teetotaling, ritual washing and Friday prayers.
 Chinese practices like incense burning at ancestral tablets and honoring Confucius were adopted.
 One practice that was stringently observed was the ban on pork consumption.

 The Sunni Gedimu and the Yihewani burned incense during worship.
 This was viewed as Daoist or Buddhist influence.
 The Hui were also known as the "white capped".
 Hui used incense during worship, while the Salar, also known as "black capped" Hui considered this to be a heathen ritual and denounced it.

-In Yunnan province, during the Qing Dynasty, tablets that wished the Emperor a long life were placed at mosque entrances.
+In Yunnan province, during the Qing dynasty, tablets that wished the Emperor a long life were placed at mosque entrances.
 No minarets were available and no chanting accompanied the call to prayer.
 The mosques were similar to Buddhist temples, and incense was burned inside.

 Hui enlisted in the military and were praised for their martial skills.

 Circumcision in Islam is known as khitan.
 Islamic scholars agree that it is required (mandatory), or recommended.
-The practice is seen as symbol of Muslim belief.
-Since circumcision in China does not have the weight of pre-existing traditions as it does elsewhere in the Muslim world, circumcision rates among Hui are much lower than among other Muslim communities (where the procedure is nearly universal).
+However, circumcision is not universally practiced among the Hui.
+In the regions where it is undertaken, Hui tradition is that the maternal uncle (Jiujiu) play an important role by the circumcision and wedding of his nephew.

 Names

-The long history of Hui residence and mixing in China has led the Hui to adopt names typical of their Han neighbors; however, some common Hui names are actually Chinese renderings of common Muslim (i.e. Arabic), Persian, and Central Asian names.
+The long history of Hui residence and mixing in China has led the Hui to adopt names typical of their Han neighbors; however, some common Hui names are actually Chinese renderings of common Muslim (i.e. Arabic) and Persian names.
 For instance, surname "Ma" for "Muhammad".

 Hui people usually have a Chinese name and a Muslim name in Arabic, although the Chinese name is used primarily.
 Some Hui do not remember their Muslim names.

 Hui people who adopt foreign names may not use their Muslim names.
 An example of this is Pai Hsien-yung, a Hui author in America, who adopted the name Kenneth.
 His father was Muslim general Bai Chongxi, who had his children adopt western names.